Bhavik-Makwana/GPAKEIoTAuthentication/README.md

 ### JPAKE Dynamic Removal
 This feature is only available on the desktop version.
 Create a group with greater than 3 participants then disconnect a user, a group should be reestablished with the remaining users.

+# Results
+The results gathered so far can be viewed in the logs folder.
+This contains the logs output from each of the testing devices and the Jupyter Notebook file used to perform the data analytics.
+The graphs evaluating performance can be viewed here.
+Run using `jupyter notebook` in the logs folder.